What is a short-stay Caribbean visa?

 Applying for a short-stay Caribbean visa

-Do you want to apply for a visa?
-How and where you do this differs per country.
+If you want to apply for a visa, how and where you do so depends on the country you are in.

-What is the maximum amount of time you may stay on any one island?
+What is the maximum amount of time I can stay on any one island?

 The amount of time you are permitted to stay on any one island varies.

-You may stay in Aruba, Curaçao and St Maarten for up to 30 consecutive days.
-If you would like to stay longer than 30 days but fewer than 90 days, contact the local authorities once you’ve arrived for information about extending your visa after your arrival (information in Dutch).
+You can stay in Curaçao for a maximum of 30 consecutive days.
+If you want to stay for more than 30 days but fewer than 90 days, see the information on the website of the admission authority (Toelatingsorganisatie) for Curaçao about extending your visa after your arrival (information in Dutch).

-You may stay in Bonaire, Saba and St Eustatius for up to 90 consecutive days within a 180-day period.
+You can stay in Bonaire, Saba, St Eustatius and St Maarten for a maximum of 90 consecutive days in a 180-day period.